Jean-Eudes-le-retour/container-benchmark-example/README.md

 You should now be on your **own** repository page and not the benchmark creator's repo.
 The URL should look like this: "https://<i></i>github.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME".
 If it is not the case, go to your repositories and click on the first one from the list. **This is important** in order to be able to use the links in the following chapters.

-#### If you set your repository as private, add the organizer as collaborator:
+#### If you set your repository as private, add the organizer as collaborator

 1. ![Click here](../../settings/access) to go to the "Collaborators" setting page
    1. You might need to confirm the access by re-entering your GitHub password.
 1. You should see a "Manage access" box where you will see the current collaborators of the repo.
 Click on the "Add people" and search for "ORGANIZER_NAME".
 When you found the organizer, add them to the repository.

 ### Register yourself by using posting an issue

 1. Go back to the main page of your repository if that is not the case and copy the repository URL from the address bar to your clipboard.
 1. ![Click here](https://github.com/ORGANIZER_NAME/ORGANIZER_REPOSITORY/issues/new?assignees=&labels=registration&template=registration_form.yml&title=Registration+to+benchmark) to go to the organizer repository and start your registration.
 If it doesn't work, you can do it manually by going to the organizer's repository, then to the "Issues" tab, creating a new issue and choosing "Registration to benchmark".
 1. Paste your repository URL in the URL field and click the "Submit new issue" button.